Let L-410 Turbolet: Development

 The L-410 UVP-E9 and L-410 UVP-E20 are versions which vary from each other only minorly, these were produced to satisfy the differing regulations of various certifying authorities of different regions.
 Later production L-420s have been outfitted with a newer Walter engine variant, the M601F.
 Production of the L-410 UVP-E20 was underway in the early twenty-first century, being powered by the latest derivative of the M601 engine, designated GE H80-200, and outfitted new Avia Propeller AV-725 five blade propellers.

 Following the end of the Cold War, company officials opted to pursue opportunities for the aircraft in Western markets.
-On 11 March 1998, the L-410 first received approval for its use in North America by the Federal Aviation Administration (FAA); the improved L-410 UVP-E20 was similarly certified on 30 June 2015.
+On 11 March 1998, the L410 first received approval for its use in North America by the Federal Aviation Administration (FAA); the improved L-410 UVP-E20 was similarly certified on 30 June 2015.
 On 4 February 2005, this same model of the L-410 had been certified by the European Union Aviation Safety Agency (EASA) while all other production variants followed on 28 March 2007.
 In the mid-2010s, a typical production rate of 15 L-410 UVPs were being completed each year.

 On 3 September 2013, the Russian company UGMK (Iskander Machmudov) became the majority owner of LET Kunovice Aircraft Industries.
 At the time of the acquisition, it was announced that a new production line for the L-410 would be established within Russia within one year.
 As part of this strategy, the company developed the most substantial variant of the aircraft to date, the L 410 NG, which can be visually distinguished from its predecessors by its considerably longer nose as well its enlarged rear area, the latter change being made to accommodate the carriage of double the luggage.
 It is also furnished a new wing design and has been fitted with a modernised Garmin G3000 glass cockpit.
 The propulsion system has also been redesigned, featuring more powerful and quieter GE H85 engines that drive Avia-725 propellers.
 The L 410 NG can fly for double the range of the original model of the aircraft.

 On 7 July 2015, the company displayed the first L 410 NG, which had been manufactured in Russia; it performed its first flight on 29 July 2015.
 Power grew up to 850 shp instead of the previous 800 shp GE H80-200, speed increased to 223 kn.
 Maximum take-off weight rose 500 kg to 7000 kg and range to 1350 nmi up from the original 820 nmi.
 Fuel capacity rose from 1300 to 2450 kg and endurance from five hours to nine hours.
 FAA, EASA and Russian certification took place in late 2017.
 Serial production of the L 410 NG commenced in March 2018.